 Get the full list of Florida counties that collect a discretionary surtax and their tax rates from the Florida Department of Revenue.

-Research the overall cost to own and auto insurance on the new car as well.
+When looking to pay these fees, contact your local Florida Department of Motor Vehicles to pay them directly.
+To learn more, research the overall cost to own and auto insurance on the new car as well.